ampproject/amp.dev/content/support/faqs/overview.md

   - title@: What are the consequences of using Accelerated Mobile Pages? answer@: |
       By using the AMP format, content producers are making the content in AMP files available to be crawled, indexed & displayed (subject to the robots exclusion protocol) and cached by third parties.
+  - title@: As a publisher, what responsibilities do I have when using Accelerated Mobile Pages? answer@: |
+      If a publisher collects data from users who view its AMP pages, such data collection is governed by the publisher’s privacy policy.
+It is the publisher’s responsibility to disclose its privacy policy, ideally by including a link to it within each of the publisher’s AMP pages.

+      Furthermore, the laws in many jurisdictions, such as in the European Union, require a publisher to give visitors information about cookies and other forms of local storage used on the publisher’s web pages (including AMP pages).
+In many cases, these laws also require that the publisher obtain consent.
+It is the publisher’s responsibility to determine, based on its use of cookies, what type of notice would be appropriate.
+Additional information and tools for generating cookie notices can be found at www.cookiechoices.org.
+Note that the AMP component [amp-user-notification](https://www.ampproject.org/docs/reference/components/amp-user-notification) provides a way to display a dismissable notification to the user.

+      If an AMP page is shown within a viewer on a third party platform, such as a Google AMP Viewer on Google Search, the viewer may be a hybrid environment in which the AMP publisher and the third party platform may each collect data about the user.
+In such a case, data collection by each party is governed by that party’s privacy policy (i.e., in a hybrid viewer environment, data collected by the AMP publisher is governed by its privacy policy and data collected by the third party platform is governed by the platform’s privacy policy).
+It is each party’s responsibility to disclose its privacy policy and comply with relevant data regulations, including European laws relating to its use of cookies.
   - title@: What type of content works best using Accelerated Mobile Pages? answer@: |
       The goal is for all published content, from news stories to videos and from blogs to photographs and GIFs, to work using Accelerated Mobile Pages.
   - title@: As a publisher, does making my content work for Accelerated Mobile Pages entail more work? answer@: |
       In short, not much.
 Since “AMP HTML” is built entirely out of existing web technologies, the development process mirrors the one publishers are already using today.
-Publishers can familiarize themselves with the AMP HTML specification on GitHub.
+Publishers can familiarize themselves with the [AMP HTML specification](https://www.ampproject.org/docs/reference/spec) on GitHub.
 For those used to the current process, we don’t expect a significant learning curve.
   - title@: How can a publisher get content into AMP HTML? answer@: |
       Publishers and Content Management System (CMS) providers can develop an integration with their CMS to generate AMP content.
 Automattic has already published a [WordPress AMP plugin](https://wordpress.org/plugins/amp/) and we hope that all content management systems will add support for AMP HTML pages.